 Early April to Early August

 - Exchange - This means you pay your regular tuition and fees to UNCW, and your room and board costs abroad.

 There will be additional costs for international airfare, passport, visa, health insurance, and local transportation.
-Please meet with an advisor at the Office of International Programs to discuss which option is best for you.
+Please meet with the education abroad advisor for Japan to discuss your program budget and options.